Hosting Over Tor Via Nginx

 sudo apt install nginx –y

-By default, the web server runs on port 80 test the install by going to “insert-your-ip:80”.
+By default, the web server runs on port 80 test the install by going to your devices IP.
 If you got no errors during install, you should see a page saying “Welcome to Nginx ‘’ you can now move on to configuration.

 Next step is editing Tor’s configuration file known as the “torrc” file.
 Depending on your flavor of Linux, the default file path may change, but in Debian based Linux, this should open the file.